How to Use Knowledge Surveys

 Knowledge surveys produce a tremendous amount of data.
 Instructors may administer them in many ways but, due to the amount of data, manual scoring is not recommended.
 Standard hard copies of exams can be handed out, with students asked to complete scantron (bubble) sheets.
 Most computer scoring packages can return results in a format easily imported into a spread sheet for analysis.
 Alternatively, surveys may be administered using courseware such as Google or specific survey packages developed for knowledge surveys (see references in this module).

 Data may be sorted and analyzed in any of a number of ways.
 Perhaps an instructor wants to measure learning for different subject areas of their class.
 Perhaps they want to know how learning at the low end of Bloom's scale compares with learning at the high end.
 Or, perhaps they just want to compare students, or to compare one class to another.
 Analysis is best aided by graphical means.
-Some good examples of graphical output can be found on this document, taken from a GSA poster, Perkins and Wirth Knowledge Survey: Applications and Results (Acrobat (PDF) 2MB Jan5 06).
+Some good examples of graphical output can be found on this document, taken from a GSA poster, Perkins and Wirth Knowledge Survey: Applications and Results (Acrobat (PDF) PRIVATE FILE 2MB Jan5 06).